yuri-rage/arduino-i2c-slave/README.md

 ### DS18B20
 Polls OneWire temperature sensors connected to pin 2, transmits their values upon request, and interprets a small set of configuration commands.
 The ArduPilot script, `extras/ds18b20.lua` shows how to unpack IEEE754 float values and provide them to the GCS as named floats.

+## Contributing
+For the latest developments and news on the project, join the [discussion on the ArduPilot Discuss Forum](https://discuss.ardupilot.org/t/unsupported-sensors-try-arduino-lua).
+Pull requests are always welcome.

 ## License
 This library is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later